Batok: Cordilleran

 The various Cordilleran ethnic groups (also collectively known as "Igorot") of the Cordillera Central mountain range of Northern Luzon have the best-documented and best-preserved tattooing traditions among Filipino ethnic groups.
 This is due to their isolation and their resistance to colonization during the Spanish colonial era.
+Tattooing among Cordillerans was regarded as a form of clothing.
+Having no tattoos was formerly equated to being naked.

 Cordilleran tattoos typically depict snakes, centipedes, human figures, dogs, eagles, ferns, grass, rice grains (as diamond shapes), rice paddies, mountains, bodies of water, as well as repeating geometric shapes.

 Tattooing was a religious experience among the Cordilleran peoples, involving direct participation of the anito spirits who are attracted to the flowing blood during the process.
 Men's tattoos, in particular, were strongly associated with the traditions of headhunting.
 Chest tattoos were not applied until men had taken a head.
 The practice was outlawed during the American colonial period.
 The last tattoos associated with headhunting was in World War II, when Cordilleran peoples acquired tattoos for killing Imperial Japanese soldiers.

-They survived up until the mid-20th century, until modernization and conversion to Christianity finally made most tattooing traditions extinct among Cordillerans.
-A few elders of the Bontoc and Kalinga people retain tattoos up to today; but they are believed to be extinct among the Kankanaey, Isneg, Ibaloi, and other Cordilleran ethnic groups.
+They survived up until the mid-20th century.
+Headhunting chest tattoos among men were the first to disappear, as the practice of headhunting ceased due to government bans and changing cultural norms.
+Arm tattoos and other decorative tattoos survived for a little while longer, until modernization and conversion to Christianity finally made most tattooing traditions extinct among Cordillerans.
+A few elders of the Bontoc and Kalinga people retain tattoos up to today; but they are believed to be extinct among the Kankanaey, Apayao, Ibaloi, and other Cordilleran ethnic groups.
 Despite this, tattoo designs are preserved among the mummies of the Cordilleran peoples.